kritchanontan/studio-project-1/readme.txt

 Esc - Pause the game

-Enter - Resume the game / Fast forward text
+Enter - Fast forward text

 Game Screen
 Lives: Represented by a heart icon, these are depleted when you are struck by enemies.
 If you lose all your lives, the game will end.